 The best prevention is to build up peak bone density by 35 years of age.
 However, if osteoporosis has already developed it is possible to prevent further deterioration and reduce the risk of fractures by:

-• Lifestyle changes: remove risk factors such as smoking and moderate alcohol and caffeine intake.
-Diet containing calcium, phosphate and vitamin D will help to improve bone strength.
+- Lifestyle changes: remove risk factors such as smoking and ensure a moderate alcohol and caffeine intake.
+A diet containing calcium, phosphate and vitamin D will help to improve bone strength.

 Joint replacement is more common in men with haemophilia.
 These are usually knee and hip replacements.
 Due to the complexity of the ankle joint, the bones in the joint are usually fused together using pins.
 However, in recent years there have been some success with ankle replacements.